Year 10 Program

 Visual Communication Design

 For many students at Maranatha Christian School Year 10 is the beginning of the VCE program.
 Students who meet the eligibility criteria may take advantage of the opportunity to undertake one or two Year 11 subjects during Year 10.
 This type of acceleration provides early exposure to the VCE program and assists in the development of skills required to meet the demands of VCE.
 In Year 10 Mathematics, students are streamed into “Pre-Methods”, “Pre-General” and “VCE Foundation Mathematics” classes, which are designed to prepare students for specific Mathematical pathways in VCE.
-This structure also caters for students of varying Mathematical ability.
-Students at Year 10 level use a TI Nspire CAS calculator to assist them in improving their knowledge and understanding of the content, as well as preparing them to use these devices in VCE.
+This structure also caters for students of varying mathematical ability.

 Homework is an integral part of the learning process as it reinforces and consolidates content that is covered at school.
-At Year 10 homework should consist equally of work specifically set by teachers and the student’s own study program.
-Students are expected to use their diaries and devices to record homework set and revision completed.
-The recommended homework and study time for Year 10 is 120 minutes per night.
+In the Senior School homework should consist equally of work specifically set by teachers and the student’s own study program.
+The recommended homework and study time for Year 10 is 2 hours per night.

 MISSION AND COMMUNITY SERVICE